pyupio/pyup/README.rst

 .. image:: https://codecov.io/github/pyupio/pyup/coverage.svg?branch=master
         :target: https://codecov.io/github/pyupio/pyup?branch=master

-A tool to update all your project's requirement files with on GitHub.
+A tool that updates all your project's Python dependency files through Pull Requests on GitHub/GitLab.

 .. image:: https://github.com/pyupio/pyup/blob/master/demo.gif

 About
 -----

 This repo contains the bot that is running at pyup.io.
-The online service comes with a user interface to manage all your project dependencies at a single place and a lot of additional features.
+You can install it locally and run the bot through the command line interface.

 Installation
 ------------